-The use of post-mortem tissue for medical research & education
+Registration for post-mortem donation of tissue to the Glasgow Traumatic Brain Injury Archive for medical research & education

 Firstly, thank you for taking the time to read this information and for considering donation of tissue for research and medical education.